-Life Beyond Growth is a new project aiming to “track the evolution of the revolution in economic thought.”
-This ‘revolution’ is marked by the growing wave of criticism towards GDP-measured progress of societies and the rapid rise of new frameworks and alternatives that fall under the overall heading of “New Economics. “
+Life Beyond Growth is a report (and, in Japan, a book) documenting “the evolution of a revolution” in economic thought.
+The revolution began with a growing wave of criticism towards GDP-measured progress, and led to the rapid rise of new frameworks and measurements that fall under the overall heading of “New Economics. ”

 Written for the general reader, Life Beyond Growth 2012 report is also meant to serve as a briefing paper for decision-makers.
 It aims to help with grappling with the sudden emergence of new economic ideas and indicators, and to try to make sense of these rapid developments, which have the potential to redefine national economic policy in the 21st century.

 Life Beyond Growth is a joint production of three organizations.
 The primary sponsor and issuing organization is the Institute for Studies in Happiness, Economy, and Society, based in Tokyo, Japan (www.ishes.org/en).
 The report was produced by the AtKisson Group, an international sustainability consulting network founded 1992 by lead author Alan AtKisson (www.AtKisson.com).
-The report was published by the ISIS Academy, an international training and professional development organization focused on change and sustainability, and based in Hofheim, Germany (www.isisacademy.com).
+The report was published by the Center for Sustainability Transformation (formerly known as ISIS Academy), an international training and professional development organization focused on change and sustainability, and based in Hofheim (near Frankfurt), Germany (www.CforST.com).